10 Best AI Agents for Data Analysis

 Pricing

-Tableau pricing varies based on licensing (Creator, Explorer, Viewer) and now Pulse is bundled as an add-on.
+Tableau pricing varies based on licensing ($75 for Creator License, $42 for Explorer License, $15 for Viewer License) and now Pulse is bundled as an add-on.

 Pricing is typically enterprise-negotiated, but expect higher costs compared to standalone AI tools.